 The Economic Crisis Response Team can help any SDSU student connect with resources, both on and off campus, to help get you through your immediate food, housing, or financial crisis.
 Students can request assistance from ECRT using the form button below, or by emailing [email protected].

 After you submit the form, you will receive an email from ECRT with resources and next steps for assistance.
 Within 72 business hours, an ECRT staff member will be in contact with you regarding your specific situation and the information you provided on the assistance form.
-If possible, please add the coordinator’s emails below to your contact list, or frequently check your spam folder.
+If possible, please add the staff member’s emails below to your contact list, or frequently check your spam folder.